Cloinville/ros-gui/readme.md

 **Load Algorithm**

 This feature allows the user to upload algorithms made to run different code on the robots.
 When the user clicks on the file button, they are prompted to upload a directory.
-Based on the previous robot code arcitechture, when uploading a new algorithm it expects to fine a folder named "src" containing the source code and a folder named "include" containing dependency files.
+Based on the previous robot code architecture, when uploading a new algorithm it expects to fine a folder named "src" containing the source code and a folder named "include" containing dependency files.
 If in the future robots do not require this structure then this change needs to be reflected in the push_alg.sh file.

 **Robot List**